fddemora/vlocity-tutorial/README.md

 Flexcard teamMasterAccount was created.
 It used an integration procedure (teamGetMasterAccountDetails)that returned back stub data(Set Values).
 JSON value was filtered for accounts only. <br/>

+### (FlexCards) exam expectations - 20%
+Given a set of requirements, determine appropriate data sources, fields, and actions to configure on flexcards <br/>
+Explain the JSON data structure that supports FlexCards <br/>
+Given a set of functional requirements for FlexCards, match these requirements to FlexCards functionality. <br/>
+I do note nothing tested on classic cards.
+On another note, there are 60 questions with a pass score of 70%.
+There should be about 12 questions on flexcards. <br/><br/>